LoadLineCalibration/HotelCaroneVO/README.md

 * Compile like any other package, or use the "_Build.cmd" command file.
 * Copy HotelCaroneAudioHC.u and HotelCaroneText.u to DeusEx\HotelCarone\System\

 Warning!
 Ignore the "HotelCarone.u" file, otherwise this will break the mod.
+Just delete this file.